AI Image Doesn't Match Your Prompt: Fix It

-You wrote a careful 40-word prompt: “blonde woman in a red leather jacket, leaning against a 1970s muscle car, golden hour, shot on 35mm film, slight motion blur.”
+You wrote a careful prompt: blonde woman in a red leather jacket, leaning against a 1970s muscle car, golden hour, shot on 35mm film, slight motion blur.
 The output shows a brunette in a green dress next to a modern sedan at noon.
-The model did not “fail” — it weighted some tokens hard, ignored others, and used the rest as decoration.
-Fixing it is rarely about adding more words; it is almost always about reordering, deleting, and de-conflicting.
+The model did not crash or “fail” — it weighted some tokens hard, ignored others, and treated the rest as decoration.

 Common causes